Last Updated on September 14, 2025 3:41:19 AM by Vivek Makwana

 Ask a family member to add you as a secondary user on their credit card.

-3. Pay Bills and EMIs on Time
+3. Pay your bills and EMIs on time.

 How Long Does It Take?